MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-hci-preview-overview.md

 AKS on Azure Stack HCI 23H2 uses Azure Arc to provision AKS Arc clusters from Azure.
 It enables you to use familiar tools like the Azure portal, Azure CLI and Azure Resource Manager templates to create and manage your AKS Arc clusters running on Azure Stack HCI 23H2.
 Azure Arc is automatically enabled on all your AKS Arc clusters so you can use your Microsoft Entra ID identity for connecting to your clusters from anywhere.
 Microsoft Entra ensures that your developers and application operators can provision and configure Kubernetes clusters in accordance with company policies.

 Microsoft continues to focus on delivering consistent user experience for all your AKS clusters.
-If you have created and managed AKS using
+If you've created and managed AKS using
-Azure, you'll feel right at home managing AKS Arc clusters with familiar Azure portal or Azure CLI management experiences.
+Azure, you can manage AKS Arc clusters with familiar Azure portal or Azure CLI management experiences.

-You'll also be able to deploy applications at scale using GitOps in both AKS and AKS Arc clusters.
-GitOps applies development practices like version control, collaboration, compliance, and continuous integration/continuous deployment (CI/CD) to infrastructure automation.
+You can also deploy applications at scale using GitOps in both AKS and AKS Arc clusters.
+GitOps applies development practices such as version control, collaboration, compliance, and continuous integration/continuous deployment (CI/CD) to infrastructure automation.

 At this time, you can perform the following operations through the Azure portal, Azure CLI, and Resource Manager templates: